 The long tradition and rich Benedictine heritage of Saint Meinrad Seminary and School of Theology instill:

 - a love of learning integrated with a lifelong seeking of God,

-- a love of the Church's liturgy and a personal commitment to a life of prayer,
+- a love of the Church's liturgy and a personal commitment to a life of prayer and service,

 - a sense of hospitality that welcomes Christ in each person and in the community of disciples gathered in Christ's name.